Aleksander Čeferin: Work during third term

+In April 2025, Čeferin criticized a proposal to expand the 2030 FIFA World Cup to 64 teams, calling it "a bad idea" and arguing that it would harm both the tournament and UEFA's qualifying process.
+He also said he was surprised by the proposal, stating that FIFA Council members had not been informed of it beforehand.

 In October 2025, Čeferin warned that European leagues playing matches abroad could "break football", though he had approved a December 2025 La Liga match between Villarreal and Barcelona to be played in Miami and a February 2026 Serie A match between AC Milan and Como 1907 to be played in Perth.
 The Miami match was cancelled due to significant fan and player backlash.

+In July 2026, Čeferin did not attend the 2026 FIFA World Cup final in the United States, reportedly in protest over FIFA's handling of the Balogun red card controversy, which further reflected strained relations between UEFA and FIFA over football governance.
+Upon the conclusion of the tournament, UEFA rejected FIFA's proposed sale of stakes in FIFA Forward Enterprise (FFE), with Čeferin and UEFA member associations threatening to boycott FIFA competitions, including the FIFA World Cup, over concerns regarding governance, consultation, and private control of football's commercial future.
+UEFA's 55 member associations unanimously backed the boycott position, demanding assurances that FIFA would not open its governance or competitions to private ownership.
+The proposal later collapsed amid widespread opposition from football stakeholders.
+Former UEFA president Michel Platini reportedly congratulated Čeferin over the confederation's threat to boycott FIFA competitions in opposition to Infantino's commercial plans.

 Philanthropy

 Čeferin was elected chairman of the UEFA Foundation for Children in November 2017, taking over from former European Commission president José Manuel Barroso.
 The UEFA Foundation for Children supports humanitarian projects around the world linked to children's rights in areas such as health, education and integration.

 Also in November 2017, Čeferin joined the football-led charity movement Common Goal, pledging to give 1% of his salary to the organization's charity projects.
 About the movement, Čeferin said: "I firmly believe that football has the power to change the world and I was inspired by Juan Mata to join the Common Goal movement.
 I call upon everyone in the football family – players, coaches, clubs and leagues – to show they care about social responsibility and donate to causes that they believe in."

 In March 2022, the members of the board of trustees of the UEFA Foundation for Children and its chairman, Aleksander Čeferin, allocated the 2022 UEFA Foundation Award of €1 million to help children in Ukraine as well as child refugees in neighbouring countries as a result of the war which erupted in the region.

 One year later, in February 2023, UEFA and its partner, the UEFA Foundation for Children, made an initial donation of €200,000 to support the vast humanitarian operation assisting victims of two devastating earthquakes in Türkiye and Syria.